Project Description

 We interviewed about 30 people, 15 of which were stakeholders in the company to align on technical feasibility and 15 were clients to test for general interest and validate requirements.

-These were our findings:
+These were some of our findings:

-1. There were some technical challenges surrounding the implementation of visual recommendation.
+- There were some technical challenges surrounding the implementation of visual recommendation.
 This would be hard for a system to predict so it would need a lot of manual input.

-2. Internally, it aligned with the vision of the stakeholders and improved communication on the project.
+- Internally, it aligned with the vision of the stakeholders and improved communication on the project.

-3. Clients noticed the size of the element was too large and would intrude the customer journey.
+- Clients noticed the size of the element was too large and would intrude the customer journey.

-4. Clients showed a general interest in the feature as long as it was AI driven and low maintenance.
+- Clients showed a general interest in the feature as long as it was AI driven and low maintenance.

 Based on these findings we changed the design to a “tag” system using smaller elements to guide end-users.